Last reviewed May 2026 by Julia Thompson, Corporate Client Service Specialist

 • Pre-formed d.o.o. stock — clean Sudski registar-registered entities ready for immediate transfer.

-• Single fixed-fee invoice — formation, Sudski registar fees, virtual office, and bank intro bundled.
+• service — formation, Sudski registar fees, virtual office, and bank intro bundled.

 • Remote-only — most clients never travel to Croatia; we handle apostille, courier, and sworn translation.